MikeHopley/ftl-ships-strategy/index.md

 Seriously consider buying a teleporter.
 This fixes your missile dependency and gives you a reliable way to win fights for a long time, as the Artemis is a great boarding support weapon.
 Unfortunately that means boarding with painfully slow Rocks and leaving just a pilot at home.
 At least the teleporter slots right next to the medbay.
 When you get more crew (especially Mantis and Engi), it will be much more comfortable.

 The Artemis has a 2-point weapons buffer, so consider delaying shield upgrades in the hope of hitting a good store.
+Selling the Rock Plating and Hull Missile nets you 72 scrap.
+Don’t sell the Hull Missile unless it gets you something relevant.
+For example, you might buy a teleporter but then be forced into an Abandoned sector 2.

 Use missiles as efficiently as possible, but do use them against threatening weapons.
 When enemy hull is not a multiple of 4, destroy piloting with the Artemis to guarantee the Hull Missile will hit.
 Accept missile-heavy surrenders.
 Sometimes it might not be worth fighting a Zoltan ship.
 As a last resort, buy missiles: it’s better than being unable to win fights.